 June Daskalakis is a California based mixed media and fiber artist.
 She specializes in hand-cut collage on canvas, combining a variety of materials into her studio practice.
 Daskalakis' textured mixed-media collages often include playful juxtaposition between contemporary cultural elements and literary references.
 Her process involves building layers, then peeling away or blending what exists - much like arranging picture puzzle pieces.

 Films, dreams, literature, and random conversations fuel Daskalakis' imagination.
 "I value surrealist dreams for their poetic content, as documentation from a marvelous alternate world, whose symbolism fills me with delight and is a constant source of inspiration.
 As far back as I can remember, I’ve created art to imagine & re-imagine a place formed from dreams.”

-June Daskalakis, an artist who creates mixed media and 3-dimensional works, was born and raised in New York City and eventually found her heart in San Francisco.
-She developed her appreciation for art at an early age in the Brooklyn public schools, where she won a citywide competition and displayed her first mixed media piece in the Brooklyn Museum of Art.
-Her early influences include Joseph Cornell, Marcel Duchamp, and Andy Warhol.
+Born and raised in New York City, June developed her appreciation for art at an early age in the Brooklyn public schools where she won a citywide competition and displayed her first mixed media piece in the Brooklyn Museum of Art.